-Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department 4 Proactive regional and local leadership Proactive regional and local connected leadership 4.1.2 Enable broad, rich and meaningful engagement to occur 4.1.3 Build on our sense of community Encourage an informed to our community in a relevant, meaningful and transparent way Collaborate and work together with all stakeholders to build connections, understance and confidence to foster relevant, meaningful and 4.1.1.1 Provide effective communication initiatives to service the community Carmen Southwell Marketing & Tourism Enable broad, rich and meaningful engagement conversations to create a reservoir of unity and trust 4.1.2.1 Consistently engage with communities, moving from transactional to transformational relationships Casey McClymont Organisation & Community Services 4.1.2.2 A review of the effectiveness of communication channels used throughout Gwydir Shire to the wider community.
-And improvements on how Gwydir Shire communicate events and happenings within our Community Carmen Southwell Marketing & Tourism Build on our sense of together with all 4.1.3.1 Achieve positive connections with organisations central to child development, social inclusion, health and education.
-Suzanne Webber Social Services connected communities.
-4.1.3.2 Grow relationships with governments, the corporate sector, community organisations and volunteers to enhance the educational experience Suzanne Webber Social Services 4.1.3.3 Value and embrace the knowledge and experiences of our families as they grow through our services.
+Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department 4 Proactive regional and local leadership 4.1 We are an engaged & connected community 4.1.1 Encourage an informed community Build on key strategies for the provision of information to our community in a relevant, meaningful and transparent way 4.1.1.1 Provide effective communication initiatives to service the community Carmen Southwell Marketing & Tourism 4.1.2 Enable broad, rich and meaningful engagement to occur Enable broad, rich and meaningful and constructive conversations to create a 4.1.2.1 Consistently engage with communities, moving from transactional to transformational relationships Casey McClymont Organisation & Community Services to occur 4.1.2.2 A review of the effectiveness of communication channels used throughout Gwydir Shire to the wider community.
+And improvements on how Gwydir Shire communicate events and happening within our Community Carmen Southwell Marketing & Tourism Build on our sense of community connections, and confidence Build on our together with all sense of stakeholders to build 4.1.3.2 Grow relationships with governments, the corpo- rate sector, community organisations and vol- unteers to enhance the educational experience Suzanne Webber Social Services connected communities.
+4.1.3.3 Value and embrace the knowledge and experiences of our families as they grow through our services.
 Suzanne Webber Social Services 4.1.3.4 Enhance the value of hope, achievement and aspiration for our young people, children and their families.
 Suzanne Webber Social Services

-Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department regional and toget achie 4.2 We work together to achieve our goals 4.2.1 Build strong relationships and shared responsibilities Collaborate with key stakeholders to continue to develop trust, respect, awareness, inclusion and open communication for the purpose of creating shared responsibilities for better outcomes 4.2.1.1 Manage programs and initiatives to connect with, and value other cultures Carmen Southwell Community Assets 4.2.2 Work in partnership to plan for the future Working collaboratively to align and implement long-term strategic planning objectives 4.2.2.1 Acquire, disseminate and apply new knowledge to grow evidence informed practice.
-Suzanne Webber Social Services iuture 4.2.2.2 Create comprehensive and collaborative models of care and support services that drive successful, responsive and individualised outcomes for families.
-Suzanne Webber Social Services 4.2.2.3 Implement emerging technologies and best processes to improve efficiency.
+Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department 4 Proactive regional and local leadership 4.2 We work together to achieve our goals 4.2.1 Build strong relationships and shared responsibilities Collaborate with key stakeholders to continue to develop trust, respect, awareness, inclusion and open communication for the purpose of creating shared responsibilities for better outcomes 4.2.1.1 Manage programs and initiatives to connect with, and value other cultures Carmen Southwell Community Assets 4.2.2 Work in partnership to plan for the future Working collaboratively to align and implement long-term strategic planning objectives 4.2.2.1 Acquire, disseminate and apply new knowl- edge to grow evidence informed practice.
+Suzanne Webber Social Services luture idale 4.2.2.2 Create comprehensive and collaborative mod- els of care and support services that drive suc- cessful, responsive and individualised outcomes for families Suzanne Webber Social Services 4.2.2.3 Implement emerging technologies and best processes to improve efficiency.
 Suzanne Webber Social Services